-If the message contains both browser access point settings and bookmarks, to save the data select Options

-Save all.
-Or, select Options

-View details to view the bookmark and access point information separately.
-If you do not want to save all data, select a setting or bookmark, open the details and select Options

-Save to Settings or Save to bookmarks depending on what you are viewing.
+If the message contains both browser access point settings and bookmarks, to save the data select Options $\rightarrow$ Save all.
+Or, select Options $\rightarrow$ View details to view the bookmark and access point information separately.
+If you do not want to save all data, select a setting or bookmark, open the details and select Options $\rightarrow$ Save to Settings or Save to bookmarks depending on what you are viewing.

-Tip: To later change the default access point settings for browser service or multimedia messaging, go to Services→ Options→ Settings→ Default access point or Messaging→ Options→ Settings→ Multimedia message→ Preferred connection.
+To later change the default access point settings for browser service or multimedia messaging, go to Services→ Options→ Settings→ Default access point or Messaging→ Options→ Settings→ Multimedia message→ Preferred connection.

-- E-mail notification Tells you how many new e-mails you have in your remote mailbox.
-An extended notification may list more detailed information such as subject, sender, attachments, and so on. - In addition, you can receive a text message service number, voice mailbox number, profile settings for remote synchronization, access point settings for the browser, multimedia messaging or e-mail, access point login script settings, or e-mail settings.

-To save the settings, select Options→ Save to SMS sett., Save to Voice mail, Save to settings, or Save to e-mail sett..
+In addition, you can receive a text message service number, voice mailbox number, profile settings for remote synchronization, access point settings for the browser, multimedia messaging or e-mail, access point login script settings, or e-mail settings.
+To save the settings, select Options -> Save to SMS sett., Save to Voice mail, Save to settings, or Save to e-mail sett..